WoTTsecurity/wott-io/_posts/selinux-vs-apparmor.md

 Mandatory Access Control, or MAC (not to be confused with Media Access Control) is different.
 Basically, the *operating system* determines access based on a security label (rules for access can be managed by a security officer- usually a single system administrator), not the user that created the file.
 For Linux, this system exists as SELinux.

 The control is taken away from the user?!
 Why on Earth would you want that?!
-Many organisations deal with extremely sensitive data like military or governmen.
+Many organisations deal with extremely sensitive data like military or government.
 Within a military organisation, some information is reserved for specific individuals with associated security labels (need to know, top secret, etc;).

 But beyond that, we tend to entrust our data to many corporations which we don't want everyone seeing.
 As a result many commercially bought Linux servers are Red Hat distributions which automatically have SELinux pre-installed.
 Familiarising yourself with it is absolutely the way to go.